— 01

 03 · Identity & Access

 SSO and SCIM had each been built as separate features, by separate teams, at separate times.
-The redesign treated them as one identity surface, and asked a quieter question: what does an admin actually need to know, and when?
+The redesign treated them as one surface, and asked a quieter question — what does an admin actually need to know, and when?

 A · Single sign-on setup

-The old SSO form asked admins to translate their identity provider into a series of inputs, then guess whether the translation was correct.
-The redesign reads the metadata, parses the certificate, names the state, and only then asks for input.
+The old SSO form asked admins to translate their identity provider into a series of inputs, then guess whether the translation was right.
+The new screen reads the metadata, parses the certificate, names the state, and only then asks for input.

-The screen looks calmer because it does more before it asks anything.
+The page looks calmer because it does more before it asks anything.

 SCIM is rarely a single moment.
 It’s a token that has to be regenerated, a workspace list that grows, a role mapping that drifts, and a sync that can quietly fail at three in the morning.
-The design had to be legible at every one of those moments.
+Some failures were temporary, some came from incorrect mappings, some from delayed syncs — and the surface had to read clearly for all of them.

-The decision underneath all of it: keep one source of truth at a time.
-Manual paths close cleanly when SCIM is active.
-They reopen, just as cleanly, when it’s not.
+One decision held the rest together: keep a single source of truth at a time.
+Manual paths close cleanly when SCIM is active, and reopen — just as cleanly — when it isn’t.

 Flow B · Identity, end to end